-At present, there is no research on the detection of atomizer assembly defects.
-Two algorithms for detecting atomizer assembly defects are proposed in this paper.
-One is the image processing detection algorithm, and the other is the deep learning detection algorithm based on convolutional neural network.
+Since there has been no research on the detection of atomizer assembly defects, this paper proposes two algorithms for detecting atomizer assembly defects.
+One is the image processing detection algorithm, and the other is the deep learning detection algorithm based on CNN.
 Our goal is to verify the feasibility of using deep learning algorithms for industrial inspection and to analyze the characteristics of two different algorithms.

-II.
-Image Processing Algorithm
+2 Image Processing Algorithm

-A. Detection Target Location and ROI Setting
+2.1 Detection Target Location and ROI Setting

 The first step of detection is to locate the target.
-Since the relative position of the assembly and fixture is known, we can locate the fixture position first, and then set the corresponding ROI according to the position of the defect in the assembly.
-The specific steps are as follows:
+Since the relative position of the assembly and fixture is known, we can locate the fixture position first, and then set the corresponding ROI (region of interest) according to the position of the defect in the assembly.
+The specific steps are as follows.

 Step-1: Separate the foreground and background.
 The image has distinct foreground and background, and can be segmented by image binarization to get the fixture and assembly area.
 Because the background of the image is black, we use fixed threshold binary segmentation.
 The formula is as follows: